Multiplying for the King

 So Many Blessings

 We welcome Cailyn P. to our Friday Thankfulness feature, which wraps up ufcwomen.blog’s missions week.

 Today at ufcwomen.blog, we are featuring a UFC missionary, who is currently gaining additional language training in France.
 She is studying “In His Image” with a UFC small group via Zoom each Thursday, and in this post she reflects on patience — and the process of making créme pâtissière!

 She describes herself as “a missionary who never wanted to be one,” but God changed this woman’s heart after a single, international missions trip in 2009.
 Today she shares with us a few words about praying for those who have been called “to go.”
 Join us at ufcwomen.blog.

 Today at ufcwomen.blog, a faithful Jesus follower reflects on a simple phrase at the end of her daddy’s prayers that is helping her during a season of great transition.

 We’re featuring different missionary women this week at ufcwomen.blog, and it’s an honor to welcome Amy to this little corner of the web as she reflects on gardening and a missional life.

 Hi Ladies, We have a treat for you this coming week!
 Click on the link to read more…

 Editor’s Note: In the series Encounters with Evangelists, UFC Women explore how face-to-face interactions with messengers proclaiming the Good News of faith in Jesus Christ leave priceless marks upon our lives.
-We open today with a feature about a Vancouver Island artist and Jesus follower whom I met on a flight to Washington, D.C., this … Continue reading Encounters with Evangelists: Ellie Escobar
+Today we offer part two of a feature on Ellie Escobar, a Vancouver Island artist and Jesus follower.
+She shares her testimony below along…